camunda-community-hub/zeebe-play/README.md

 No. It is not recommended to use Zeebe Play in a production environment.

-The application is not designed to handle a big data, or to import the data reliable.
+The application is not designed to handle big data, or to import the data reliable.
 And, it is too easy to manipulate a process accidentally.

 ## 🛂 Code of Conduct